alextarrago/db_compass/README.md

 DBCompass
 ==========

-DBCompass helps you to develop iOS apps in which you need to determine the heading of the user's phone (refering to a coordinate) or the distance between the user and a given location.
+DBCompass helps you to develop iOS apps in which you need to determine the heading of the user's phone (refered to a coordinate) or the distance between the user and a given location.

+It offers you a way to track the user's location and heading given by a coordinate or an address.

+Really useful for geolocation AR applications.

 ## Requirements